Tech Me EngineerTech Me Engineer

 Is using a TS challenging?

-Although some practice and training are needed, operating a total station is not very challenging.
+Although some practice and training are needed, operating a TS is not very challenging.

 What are the primary uses for TS?